Honorary Fellows have been awarded to the following members:

 - Be nominated by a BABICM member (not themselves), with two supporters, who should not be from the same organisation.

-- Have made a consistent and outstanding contribution to brain injury and complex case management and the BABICM vision objectives, which may include; raising the profile of BABICM with a variety of stakeholders, conducting research for the benefit of BABICM, influencing policy makers, contributing to educational pathways, positively impacting on the perception of BABICM or contributing significantly to the professionalisation of case management.
+- Have made a consistent and outstanding contribution to brain injury and complex case management and the BABICM vision objectives, which may include; raising the profile of BABICM with a diverse range of variety of stakeholders, conducting research for the benefit of BABICM, influencing policy makers, contributing to educational pathways, positively impacting on the perception of BABICM as an inclusive and welcoming organisation or contributing significantly to the professionalisation of case management.

 - Be non-serving council members at the time of nomination.